STORY STRUCTURE OF THE WAY BACK HOME

 “Once there was a boy.”

-This is a generic child and he doesn’t require a psychological/moral weakness.
+This is a generic child and he doesn’t require a psychological/moral shortcoming.
 He’s a stand-in character for the reader.

 He is perhaps a little too rash.
 (He should have checked the plane had petrol, at least!)